Death of Julen Roselló: Recovery

-On January 26 at 1:25 am local time, rescuers located Roselló's body in the well.
-Autopsy revealed that he suffered a "severe head trauma" from the 71-metre fall and presumably died instantly.
+On January 26 at 1:25 a.m. local time, rescuers located Julen's body in the well.
+An autopsy revealed that he suffered "severe head trauma" from the 71-metre fall and presumably died instantly.

 Search and rescue team

-The Mining Rescue Brigade, which traveled from Asturias, made available to the rescue eight of its best elite miners.
-The elite brigade has received several awards and distinctions for their work, such as the Gold Medal for Merit in Work (1972), the Silver Medal of the Principality of Asturias (1990) and Silver Medal of the Red Cross (2005).
+The Mining Rescue Brigade, which traveled from Asturias, sent eight of its best elite miners to the rescue operation.
+The elite brigade has received several awards and distinctions for their work, such as the gold medal for Merit in Work (1972), and the Silver Medal of the Principality of Asturias (1990) and Silver Medal of the Red Cross (2005).